tensorflow/community/rfcs/20230720-unbound-saved-model.md

 We decided to explore different serialization formats, even outside of proto.
 There haven't been any major changes to `SavedModel` in ages - lots of libraries are built on top of the `saved_model.pb` or a `GraphDef` file, and are parsing that proto directly.
 Any change we make to the format now is almost equally painful, and since we've decided to do this, we explored all options out there.

-The conclusion was that re-using proto is the best, as it gave us an easy solution to compatibility so that we can focus on other areas (e.g. MLA integration to interface with other frameworks).
+The conclusion was that re-using proto is the best, as it gave us an easy solution to compatibility so that we can focus on other areas.
 However, even splitting the proto comes with compatibility problems: What happens when we need to split the proto again for constants?
 This breaks compatibility *again*.
 Also in the future, are we anticipating more cross-framework models (JAX2TF is using a workaround by storing StableHLO as an attribute in a custom op)?
 Why not invest this time in MLIR, which supports multiple dialects and will never hit a file size limit?

 #### Proto Splitting: Introduce REF fields to the current schema